How to Rekey a Lock to Match an Existing Key

 When you want EVERY lock in the house to work from the same key, Rekeying the lock is the answer.

 You can rekey locks to match existing keys when the locks have the same keyway.
-To test if they are teh same keyway, take the key you want to use, and see if it slides into the key hole of the new lock.
+To test if they are the same keyway, take the key you want to use, and see if it slides into the keyhole of the new lock.
 If it slides in, the new door lock can be rekeyed to use the same key.
 If the key will not slide in, the cylinders (keyways) are different, and that lock cannot be made to work with that key.

 Kwikset vs Schlage House Keys

-The two most popular door lock manufacturers in American are Kwikset and Schlage.
+The two most popular door lock manufacturers in America are the Kwikset and Schlage.

-I’ve highlighted, in black, the low spots on the left side of a Kwikset and Schlage key.
-You can see that the low spot of the Kwikset do NOT match the low spots on the Schlage.
+I’ve highlighted, in black, the milled spots on the left side of a Kwikset and Schlage key.
+You can see that the milled sections of the Kwikset do NOT match the milled sections on the Schlage.

 It is impossible to slide a Kwikset key into a Schlage lock and vice versa.
 These two locks cannot be rekeyed to match an existing key of the other.